nkmakes/nkmakes.github.io/_posts/2020-08-25-crypto-bot-freqtrade-install-windows.md

 ### Recap

 If you followed this guide, you should be able to continue testing yout crypto strategies.
+Now its your time to try other pairs/timeframes and crush your head thinking about profitable strategies.
 Good luck

 ### Acknowledgement